shadow0x59/cream/README.md

 We also see AutoMap and MapTo, these two decorators are used to declare which fields are serialized.

+> Non-decorated fields, like otherData, are not serialized by default.
+> This behaviov is helpful to prevent unwanted dataleaks.
+With a serialize
+> all by default behavior a secure field can be leaked, for example the user's password.

 > The difference between MapTo and AutoMap is that MapTo allows us to specify the name of the field whilst AutoMap will take the name of the decorated attribute.

+We can see that we can also serialize getters.
+This allows us to compute dynamically stuff when the object is serializable.
+Also, `this` correctly points to the correct object.

 Now we want to use our custom data.
 As before let's reuse the last example as a base: